yousef01010/self-learner/Readme.md

 ## How to Access the Platform

 To access The Self-Learning Platform, simply visit our website at https://yousef01010.github.io/self-learner/.
-Our platform is entirely web-based, and there is no need to download any software or share any code.
+Our platform is entirely web-based,and it is fully responsive for any device and there is no need to download any software.

 ## Start Your Self-Learning Journey Today